MaestroHadley/4JCanvasDocs/Self-Hosted Canvas LMS: Required Modifications & Fixes.md

 ## **Self-Hosted Canvas LMS: Required Modifications & Fixes**

 This document outlines all key changes and workarounds made to our Canvas LMS instance to ensure successful installation, functionality, and course export/import.
 Each section lists the change and relevant context.
+For initial install, the Instructure Production Guide was used- [Production](https://github.com/instructure/canvas-lms/wiki/Production-Start).
+After initial install it was noted that many elements were still not set, below were a few.

 ---